Multan Places On Hold 24 Revenue Cases In Five Months - UrduPoint

 Multan Places On Hold 24 Revenue Cases In Five Months

-Earlier, a total of 1084 out of 1108 cases were disposed off in Multan in said time period.
+Earlier, a total of 1084 out of 1108 cases were dispised off in Multan in said time period.

 Over 1961 cases were registered and disposed off in Khanewal.
 About 1570 and 1263 cases were registered in open courts of Vehari and Lodhran respectively on direction of CM Punjab.
 All of them were resolved without holding objections, it was said.